-Figure 2.
-The scheme and fraction of various pathway fluxes from GAP to 3PG.
+Figure 3.
+The scheme, fractions of the two pathway fluxes and the flux_ratio stoichiometry from GAP to 3PG.
 (A) Scheme of the pathways connecting GAP to pyruvate for S. solfataricus; lines with single arrow heads refer to reactions considered irreversible; the red dashed line refers to spontaneous (i.e. not enzyme catalyzed) hydrolysis of BPG to 3PG.
-(B) The fraction of the flux from GAP to Pyr running through GAPDH (blue; GAPN: organge) and the flux-ratio stoichiometry, all as functions of the ATP/ADP ratio, at 70 ℃ ; (C) The fraction of the flux from GADPH to Pyr flux running through GAPDH (blue; GAPN: orange) and the flux-ratio stoichiometry, all as functions of the ATP/ADP ratio, at 80 ℃.
-IN BOTH B AND C PLEASE ALSO PLOT THE n AS A FUNCTION OF THE ATP/ADP RATIO, WITH n DEFINED AS (2*Vgapdh + gapn)/VPYR.
-(D TO BE ADDED) The flux-ratio stoichiometry as function of the ATPase flux for the two different temperatures.
+(B) The fraction of the flux from GAP to Pyr running through GAPDH (blue; GAPN: organge) and the flux-ratio stoichiometry, all as functions of the ATP/ADP ratio, at 70 ℃.
+(C) The fraction of the flux from GADPH to Pyr flux running through GAPDH (blue; GAPN: orange) and the flux-ratio stoichiometry, all as functions of the ATP/ADP ratio, at 80 ℃.
+(D) The flux-ratio stoichiometry as function of the ATPase flux for the two different temperatures.
 The fluxes were computed using the kinetic model (Zhang et al., 2017) for various magnitudes of the rate constant for ATP hydrolysis and plotted versus the ATP/ADP ratio calculated.
-The Vmax’s in the rate law for the different reactions were changed according to Table 6 except for the Vmax for the ENO reaction (The Vmax for ENO reaction has not been measured, so we just kept value in the earlier model).
+The Vmax’s in the rate law for the different reactions were changed according to Table 5 except for the Vmax for the ENO reaction (The Vmax for ENO reaction has not been measured, so we just kept value in the earlier model).
 In these models the concentrations of GAP, Pyr, NADP, NADPH, phosphate were fixed at 0.15, 1.85, 1.2, 0.39, and 10 mM, respectively.
 A negative fraction for the GAPDH flux reflects that this flux runs in the gluconeogenic direction (i.e. from 3PG to GAP).
 The models can be found in the Github repository under the folder name “Models” showed the simulations.

-3.10.
+3.4.
 Shifting between pathways during aerobic carbon and energy metabolism would lead to various ATP yields and thereby constitute gear shifting

-In section 3.3 we reported that when oxygen is depleted there are 12 prospective fermentation pathways at various cost of ATP.
+In supplementary S1 we reported that when oxygen is depleted there are 12 prospective fermentation pathways at various cost of ATP.
 Downstream of pyruvate there is the pyruvate dehydrogenase complex, the TCA cycle, and oxidative phosphorylation with NADH and succinate as reductants and molecular oxygen as oxidant.